-- Complying with all operating limits and monitoring requirements if the Hg constituents in the fuel or fuel mixture are measured to be less than or equal to half of the boiler's Hg emission limit.
-However, further fuel analysis sampling is not required. - Conducting a quarterly fuel analysis for each type of fuel burned if the Hg constituents in the fuel or fuel mixture are greater than half of the boiler's Hg emission limit. - Conducting a fuel analysis before burning a new type of fuel or mixture.
+- Complying with all applicable operating limits and monitoring requirements if the Hg constituents in the fuel or fuel mixture are measured to be less than or equal to half of the boiler's Hg emission limit. - Existing boilers and new or reconstructed boilers that commenced construction or reconstruction on or before 14 September 2016: Fuel analysis sampling begins on 14 September 2017 and is conducted every 12 months. - New or reconstructed boilers that commenced construction or reconstruction after 14 September 2016: Conduct fuel analysis sampling for mercury every 12 months.

+- Conducting a quarterly fuel analysis for each type of fuel burned if the Hg constituents in the fuel or fuel mixture are greater than half of the boiler's Hg emission limit. - Conducting a fuel analysis before burning a new type of fuel or mixture.
 Recalculate the Hg emission rate using §63.11211(c) and Equation 1 of 40 CFR 63 Subpart JJJJJJ based on supplier data or the fuel analysis.
 The Hg emission rate for the new type of fuel or fuel mixture must be less than the boiler's emission limit.